bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/basics.md

 The resulting signature contains 2 controls.
 The signature specifies the syntax of a bigraph we are going to create in the following.
-More about the specific methods of the bigraph factory and signature builder can be found in section [Factories and Builders](./advanced/factories-and-builders).
+More about the specific methods of the bigraph factory and signature builder can be found in [Factories and Builders](./advanced/factories-and-builders).

-### Builder
+### Bigraph Builder

-After that we are able to instantiate a builder instance.
+Now we are able to instantiate a pure bigraph builder instance.
 With it we can build our bigraph by adding child nodes and connections among them.
-The signature above determines which kind of nodes we can add to the bigraph.
+The signature above determines which kind of nodes we can add to the bigraph (our syntax).

 ```java
 import static de.tudresden.inf.st.bigraphs.core.factory.BigraphFactory.*;